OctoPrint/OctoPrint/README.md

 * reading the communication log and send arbitrary codes to be executed by the printer
 * moving the X, Y and Z axis (jog controls, although very ugly ones right now)
 * changing the speed modifiers for inner & outer wall, fill and support
-* optional: visual monitoring of the printer via webcam stream integrated into the UI (using MJPG-Streamer)
+* optional: visual monitoring of the printer via webcam stream integrated into the UI (using e.g. MJPG-Streamer)
+* optional: creation of timelapse recordings of the printjob via webcam stream (using e.g. MJPG-Streamer) -- currently two timelaspe methods are implemented, triggering a shot on z-layer change or every "n" seconds

 The intended usecase is to run the Printer WebUI on a single-board computer like the Raspberry Pi and a WiFi module, connect the printer to the server and therefore create a WiFi-enabled 3D printer.